MicrosoftDocs/architecture-center/docs/patterns/health-endpoint-monitoring.md

    >  Even though Azure provides a reasonably comprehensive set of monitoring options, you can use additional services and tools to provide extra information.
 Azure Management Services provides a built-in monitoring mechanism for alert rules.
 The alerts section of the management services page in the Azure portal allows you to configure up to ten alert rules per subscription for your services.
 These rules specify a condition and a threshold value for a service such as CPU load, or the number of requests or errors per second, and the service can automatically send email notifications to addresses you define in each rule.

-The conditions you can monitor vary depending on the hosting mechanism you choose for your application (such as App Services, Or Microservices), but all of these include the ability to create an alert rule that uses a web endpoint you specify in the settings for your service.
+The conditions you can monitor vary depending on the hosting mechanism you choose for your application, but all of these include the ability to create an alert rule that uses a web endpoint you specify in the settings for your service.
 This endpoint should respond in a timely way so that the alert system can detect that the application is operating correctly.

 > Read more information about [creating alert notifications][portal-alerts].